Boeing CEO pummeled on compensation, 737 MAX flaws at U.S. hearing

 Muilenburg quickly listed Boeing’s failure to disclose for months that it had made optional a cockpit alert flagging disagreement between the airflow sensors.
 “We got that wrong,” he said.

-Muilenburg also said, “clearly, we had some areas to improve” regarding MCAS.
+Muilenburg also said, “Clearly, we had some areas to improve” regarding MCAS.
 And finally he said the company should have been more “efficient and comprehensive” in its communications and documentation “across all of our shareholders.”

-But Muilenburg deflected a follow-up question on whether he could name specific individuals who were to blame for these mistakes, noting that larger “teams” were responsible for each of these areas.
+But Muilenburg deflected a follow-up question on whether he could name specific individuals who were to blame for these mistakes, saying larger “teams” were responsible for each of these areas.

-DeFazio also asked why Boeing approved MCAS when it was vulnerable to a single point of failure.

 DeFazio also questioned why Boeing scrapped initial plans to install an MCAS “annunciator” alert and how pilots could be expected to recover if the system failed, when Boeing failed to disclose details on MCAS system to pilots.
 He also hammered Boeing’s assumptions on how long it would take pilots to respond to a failure.

 “I’ve talked to a lot of pissed off pilots,” DeFazio said.

-“We need answers.
-We need reforms on how commercial aircraft are certified,” and how manufacturers like Boeing “are watched” by regulators, he concluded.
+“We need reforms on how commercial aircraft are certified,” he concluded.

-Muilenburg began his opening remarks by turning and looking directly at family members of the victims seated closely behind him as he apologized for the 346 lives lost in crashes in Ethiopia and Indonesia.
+Muilenburg told reporters earlier that he had met with some family members of the victims before the Wednesday’s hearing and later said he regretted not meeting with them sooner.

 In an earlier statement, DeFazio said the panel was aware of “at least one case where a Boeing manager implored the then-vice president and general manager of the 737 program to shut down the 737 MAX production line because of safety concerns.”
 Boeing did not comment Tuesday on the allegation.